AnticOwl/anticowl.github.io/_Wip/2025-01-21-Alien-Isolation.md

 ## Configuration
 ### OpenCAGE
-Start OpenCAGE and click on `Edit Configurations`.
+Start OpenCAGE and it will The tool will set themselve up.
+When all done, click on `Edit Configurations`.
+For more information

 ### Alias Isolation
 You have 2 choices here.
 First one will be in game and second one via the ini file.